Charge correlations using the balance function in Pb-Pb collisions at $\sqrt{s_{\rm NN}} = 2.76$ TeV: Introduction

-Each term of Eq.~\ref{Eq:BFDefinitionInEta}, is corrected for detector and tracking inefficiencies as well as for acceptance effects, similar to what is proposed in \cite{Ref:PrattPhysRevC65}, and can be written as $C_{ab} = (N_{ab}/N_b)/f_{ab}$.
+Each term of Eq.~\ref{Eq:BFDefinitionInEta}, is corrected for detector and tracking inefficiencies as well as for acceptance effects and can be written as $C_{ab} = (N_{ab}/N_b)/f_{ab}$.
 The factors $f_{ab}$ (where in the case of charged particles, $a$ and $b$ correspond to the charge i.e. $f_{+-}$, $f_{-+}$, $f_{++}$ and $f_{--}$) represent the probability that given a particle $a$ is reconstructed, a second particle emitted at a relative pseudorapidity or azimuthal angle (\deta~or \dphi, respectively), would also be detected.
 These terms are defined as the product of the single particle tracking efficiency $\varepsilon(\eta,\varphi,p_{\rm T})$ and the acceptance term $\alpha(\Delta\eta,\Delta\varphi)$.
-The way they are extracted in this analysis is described in one of the following sections.
+The way they are extracted in this analysis with a data driven method is described in one of the following sections.

 For a neutral system, every charge has an opposite balancing partner and the balance function would integrate to unity.
 However, this normalization does not hold if not all charged particles are included in the calculation due to specific momentum range or particle type selection.